-I am on a personal quest to dine at every restaurant that Walt Disney World’s Epcot theme park offers.
+I am on a personal quest to dine at every Walt Disney World restaurant.
 I was invited by friends, Paula and Claudia, to join them for dinner at Tokyo Dining, a Japanese restaurant in Epcot’s World Showcase that I had not yet tried.
 Score one for me, I love trying new places!

 Starting Off Deliciously

 The three of us quickly picked out our meals and placed our orders.
 We started with Tokyo Dining’s Vegetable Miso Soup and Sesame & Chili Edamame.
-I could have eaten the entire bowl of the Edamame; it was great.
+I could have eaten the entire bowl of Edamame; it was great.
 The soup was velvety in texture and very flavorful.
-It contained daikon, which I have not ever seen in soup, and it tasted fabulous!
-We appreciated that several of the restaurant’s staff came by to check on us throughout the meal.
+It contained daikon, which I had never seen in soup, and it tasted fabulous!
+We appreciated that several of the restaurant’s staff came by to check on us throughout our meal.

 So Many Delicious Choices…